 Concurrency and Error Handling#

 The Step Functions state machine uses Map states to process documents and pages in parallel.
-A single claim might contain 20 documents, each with 50 pages, resulting in 1,000 parallel page-processing Lambda invocations.
+A single batch might contain 20 documents, each with 50 pages, resulting in 1,000 parallel page-processing Lambda invocations.

 Key patterns: